-Server type Criterion Optional points other (non resilient) air cooled server server operable in ASHRAE class A3 conditions 1 resilient air cooled server server operable in ASHRAE class A3 conditions 2 other (non resilient) air cooled server server operable in ASHRAE class A4 conditions 2 resilient air cooled server server operable in ASHRAE class A4 conditions 3 liquid cooled server server shipped with capability to liquid cool the processor and system memory (DIMMs and associated independent buffers) at a minimum 3
+Server type Criterion Optional points other (nonresilient) air cooled server server operable in ASHRAE class A3 conditions 1 resilient air cooled server server operable in ASHRAE class A3 conditions 2 other (nonresilient) air cooled server server operable in ASHRAE class A4 conditions 2 resilient air cooled server server operable in ASHRAE class A4 conditions 3 liquid cooled server server shipped with capability to liquid cool the processor and system memory (DIMMs and associated independent buffers) at a minimum 3 a) Documentation indicating whether the product is classified as a resilient or nonresilient server, and indicating to which ASHRAE classification that the equipment can operate (ASHRAE Class A3 or Class A4).
+The documentation shall specify the estimated number of hours per a specified time period that the server can operate in the allowable range without materially affecting the server reliability; or b) Documentation indicating the capability to liquid cool the processor and system memory (DIMMs and associated independent buffers) at a minimum.

-Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this Standard.
+Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.